Back Pain Treatment in Henderson and Las Vegas, NV

 Rather than masking the symptoms of pain with medication, chiropractic care can address the underlying cause of your back pain to facilitate long-term recovery.

-Our Henderson chiropractors combine chiropractic treatments with other evidence-based approaches, including physical therapy, massage, and spinal decompression.
+Our Henderson chiropractors combine chiropractic treatments with other evidence-based approaches, including physiotherapy, massage, and spinal decompression.
 These treatments support your body in healing itself through non-invasive, non-pharmaceutical approaches.
 Time and time again, we've seen how this provides successful relief for our patients in Henderson and Las Vegas, NV.

 What Causes Back Pain?